-The first Business Boot Camp will be this December hosted by Food Sol at Babson College and led by Jay Friedlander, Chair of Sustainable Business at College of the Atlantic.
-Moving forward, we hope to offer it annually.
+The Business Boot Camp is held annually.
+It is hosted by Food Sol at Babson College and led by Jay Friedlander, Chair of Sustainable Business at College of the Atlantic.

 For Entrepreneurs - See whether your business is eligible for support and download overviews and applications for business assistance.

 For Funders - Catalyze change in our food system with the Fair Food Fund.

 * Royalty financing refers to a revenue sharing agreement where payments to the investor consist of a small percentage of the financed enterprise’s gross sales.
 Royalty payments are made until principal and a mutually agreed upon return on investment are repaid to the investor.
 Royalty financing is flexible for entrepreneurs because payments fluctuate with revenues, and the term of the investment depends on how rapidly the financed enterprise is able to achieve its sales growth targets.
 This type of financing is typically used to fund fast-growing, high margin enterprises with established revenue streams.

 Subordinated debt is similar to conventional debt, such as a bank loan, except that in the event of bankruptcy the subordinated debt gets paid back only after bank loans and other senior debt.
 Typically, some collateral is available to partially secure subordinated debt, generally making it less risky and less expensive than royalty financing.